 Socialized medicine has been something of a buzzword in the American political sphere as of late.
 It is often a divisive topic, with many people taking a strong stance for or against it.
 However, most people, politicians included, are confused about what the term actually means.
 So, what exactly is socialized medicine, and more importantly, how does it work?

-What Socialized Medicine Means
+What is Socialized Medicine?

 How It Works

-Socialized medicine is funded by taxes, with taxpayers in countries with this system are often taxed at a higher rate than those in countries without it.
+Socialized medicine is funded by taxes, with taxpayers in countries with this system often taxed at a higher rate than those in countries without it.
 In return, they get free, government-provided health services and free, or very low-cost, prescription drugs.
 The only procedures patients must pay for in this system are elective procedures, such as cosmetic surgery.

 Examples Of Socialized Medicine Today

 Examples of socialized medicine can be found in most developed nations, but our focus will be fixed on the British National Health Service or NHS, which provides the majority of healthcare in Britain.
 Many healthcare facilities in Britain are owned and operated by the British government.
-Under the NHS, all necessary appointments and treatments are provided at no cost to the patient and many prescription drugs are covered at no or low cost.
+Under the NHS, all necessary appointments and treatments are provided at no cost to the patient, and many prescription drugs are covered at no or low cost.

 Some Of The Most Common Misconceptions